 What are Hive Keys?

 When you create a Hive account, you will receive four different keys.
-These keys are similar to seed phrases on other blockchains, however different keys have different uses and levels of permissions, which may cause some confusion for new users.
-To learn what each Hive Key is used for, check out our Hive Keys article.
-Please keep in mind that PRIVATE keys must be kept secure and never shared with others; these are what are actually used to sign and confirm transactions on chain.
-Public keys are visible to anyone, and are not actually used to sign things, but instead provide a reference to what key was used on-chain, without revealing the actual keys to anyone reviewing the data.
+These keys are similar to private keys on other blockchains, however, different keys have different uses and levels of permissions, which may cause some confusion for new users.
+To learn what each Hive Key is used for, review Hive Keys.
+Please keep in mind that PRIVATE keys must be kept secure and never shared with others; these are what are used to sign and confirm transactions on-chain.
+Public keys are visible to anyone and are not used to sign things, but instead provide a reference to what key was used on-chain, without revealing the actual keys to anyone reviewing the data.
 Public keys will ALWAYS begin with the letters STM... which makes identifying them easy.

-Account and key safety is incredibly important, and we recommend using Hive Keychain (the browser extension) or the Hive Keychain mobile app to keep your keys safe but also to allow easy and convenient use when needed.
-The majority of key related issues arise when manually entering keys; using Hive Keychain will solve the vast majority of these cases and allow easy access to most Hive decentralized applications (Dapps).
+Account and key safety is incredibly important, and we recommend using Hive Keychain (the browser extension) or the Hive Keychain mobile app to keep your keys safe and allow easy and convenient use when needed.
+The majority of key-related issues arise when manually entering keys; using Hive Keychain will solve the majority of these cases and allow easy access to most Hive decentralized applications (Dapps).

 Common Errors with Hive Keys